Dark-Ghost-x/Shai-Hulud-Detector/README.md

-## 🔍Red7Scanner
+## 🔍Red-Scanner

-## Red7Scanner is a lightweight Python-based tool designed to detect suspicious patterns and potential threats in open-source projects.
+## Red-Scanner is a lightweight Python-based tool designed to detect suspicious patterns and potential threats in open-source projects.
 It helps identify malicious behaviors such as data exfiltration, obfuscated code, and supply chain attacks hidden in public repositories.

 ## 🚀 Installation & Usage